JetBrains/Qodana/topics/qodana-docker-readme.md

             jetbrains/qodana --show-report
        ```

-- Using name of profile in your project `.idea/inspectionProfiles/` folder:
+- Using the name of the profile in your project `.idea/inspectionProfiles/` folder:

   ```shell
         docker run --rm -it -p 8080:8080 \